lrsjng/scar/README.md

 [![license][license-img]][github] [![web][web-img]][web] [![github][github-img]][github] [![npm][npm-img]][npm]
 [![version][npm-v-img]][npm] [![downloads][npm-dm-img]][npm] [![dependencies status][gemnasium-img]][gemnasium] [![build status][travis-img]][travis]

 Test runner for Node.js and the browser.
-Extensively tested with mocha and scar itself.

 ## License
 The MIT License (MIT)

-Copyright (c) 2016 Lars Jung (https://larsjung.de)
+Copyright (c) 2017 Lars Jung (https://larsjung.de)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal